KamilleModules/Ekom/doc/database/database.md

 ek_shop
 =========

-This represents a virtual store.
+This represents the front virtual store.
+Note: for the back configuration, see the ek_backoffice_user table.

 It holds the configuration of your e-commerce.